It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 The Finnish banking system is dominated by three major groups of deposit banks: OP Group, Nordea Bank Finland, and Danske Bank Plc Group.
 Operating since 1982, Citibank International plc. was the first foreign branch in Finland.

 The entire financial world is going through massive change with the arrival of financial technology, fintech.
 Banks are adapting to changes by cutting on personnel, closing offices, corporate restructuring, and renewing business models.
 The sector’s operations were influenced by low and even negative market rates, stricter regulation, expanding digitalization, and slow growth in the national economy.
 In Finland the number of institutions has decreased.
-In May 2022, there were 204 credit institutions operating in Finland.
+In 2023, there were 247 credit institutions operating in Finland.
 These included domestic deposit banks, investment banks, and branches and subsidiaries of foreign deposit banks and credit institutions.
-The banks had a total of 790 offices in Finland at the end of 2019, which is 64 fewer than the year before.
+The banks had a total of 772 offices in Finland at the end of 2022, which is 38 fewer than the year before.
 Mergers have shaped the modern Finnish banking sector.
 Banks and insurance companies have sought new forms of cooperation, and the operations of banks have extended to many sectors of financing and investment.

 The most important piece of legislation governing banking in Finland is the Act on Credit Institutions.
 Compliance with the laws and regulations is overseen by the Financial Supervisory Authority, which also monitors that the banks maintain a healthy ratio of capital adequacy.
-The overall capital adequacy ratio of the Finnish banking sector was one of the strongest in Europe.
+The overall capital adequacy ratio of the Finnish banking sector is one of the strongest in Europe.
 The Financial Supervisory Authority (FIN-FSA), also known as Finanssivalvonta (FIVA) is the authority for supervision of Finland’s financial and insurance sectors.
 The entities supervised by the FIN-FSA include banks, insurance, and pension companies as well as other companies operating in the insurance sector, investment firms, fund management companies, and the Helsinki Stock Exchange.

 Finance Finland is a trade body that represents its member companies who engage in the financial services industry in Finland.
 Its core mission is to influence the regulation and decision-making that affects the financial sector.